layilin/SP23-33852/_texts/sc-page056.md

 - Fierce, wanton, cruel, did by stealth invade
 - The peaceable American's domains,
 - While desolation mark'd their faithless rout;
-- No sooner Albion's martial sons[^f56n2] advanc'd,
+- No sooner Albion's[^f56n2] martial sons advanc'd,
 - Than the gay dastards to their forests fled, [60]
 - And left their spoils and tomahawks behind.